jbelkins/SDKWorkbench/README.md

 Once the VSCode editor opens, the package will install dependencies; they will show in the bottom of the "Explorer" pane on the left.

+5. VSCode does not start with any packages in "edit mode".
+To place packages in edit mode, see below.

-5. Develop on, then run, one of the targets in the `SDKWorkbench` package to use and test SDK features.
+6. Develop on, then run, one of the targets in the `SDKWorkbench` package to use and test SDK features.

 ### About the Swift SDK Dev Container
 - The dev container is built by VSCode as-needed from the official Swift Docker containers, so there is no reliance on any pre-built container that must be maintained.